 If you’re short on space, a great option is a plastic shoe organizer that you can hang on the back of a closet door.
 It’s chock a block with little pockets, perfect for everything but the larger rolls and bags.
 For those, you need only add a bin where you can place the bags and stand rolls on their ends will be the perfect complement and easy to pull out and look through, for the right gift wrap look.

 The holidays are meant to be fun and happy occasions, so don’t spend them stressing because you can’t find the stockings or tree skirt: make this the year that you get your closet spaces organized, creating homes for all of your favorite holiday decor.

 Marty Basher is the improvement and organization expert with Modular Closets.
-Marty regularly contributes on topics of DIY renovations, home design, organization, improvement, and more, helping homeowners get the most out of the spaces in their home.
-Modular Closets are high-quality and easy-to-design closet systems made in the USA you can order, assemble, and install yourself, in no time at all.
-Using closet modules (closet pieces you can mix & match to design your own modular closet), homeowners everywhere are empowered to achieve a true custom closet look- for nearly 40% less than they would pay for a standard custom closet.
+Marty regularly contributes on topics such as DIY renovations, home design, organization, improvement, and more, assisting homeowners in making the most of their living spaces.
+Modular Closets are high-quality and easy-to-design closet systems made in the USA that you can order, assemble, and install yourself, in no time at all.
+Using closet modules, which are closet pieces that you can mix and match to make your own modular closet, homeowners can get a custom closet look for about 40% less than they would pay for a standard custom closet.